fireship-io/fireship.io/hugo/content/lessons/wavy-backgrounds/index.md

 {{< figure src="img/css-wave.png" caption="CSS Wave" >}}

-The wave pattern overlaps two epliptical pseudo-elements.
+The wave pattern overlaps two elliptical pseudo-elements.
 It it difficult to get the positioning perfect, but it will work well enough for most cases.

 {{< file "html" "index.html" >}}
 ```html